top of page

 Situated on a high lot among many of Faribault’s oldest and most prestigious homes, the three-story octagonal turret is impossible to miss as guests approach.
 The day’s news or perhaps even a little gossip is exchanged between friends and neighbors on the expansive wrap-around front porch.
 While in the living room featuring a wood-burning fireplace and ornate trim work, visitors enjoy rare Victorian furnishings and displays.
 Are those the “Captains” in the spacious dining room and parlor sipping brandy and debating politics?

-An End to An Era
+End to an Era

 The Honorable John Hutchinson Jr. lost his second wife, Eunice, to Bright’s disease a few years after moving into their Faribault “dream home”.
 Fortunately, there was plenty of room for Thomas (Eunice’s only surviving child) and Mr. Hutchinson’s two surviving daughters, MayBelle and Luella, from his first marriage with Lucy who passed away in 1876.
 Even for the well-to-do in Faribault, life was precious and survival was a daily chore, even for the affluent with means.
 In 1902, at age 62, John married his third wife, Anna, and his sixth child, Henry, was born.